Specialist assessments

 Who may benefit

-A learning assessment may be worth considering if your child:
+A psycho-educational assessment may be worth considering if your child:

 • Is working hard but not keeping up with peers academically